 A utility or subprogram within an application, which automatically enforces the relationship of a request for or query of SSA-provided information to an authorized process or transaction before initiating a transaction.
-For example, requests for verification of an SSN for issuance of a driver's license happens automatically from within a state driver's license application.
 The System will not allow a user to request information from SSA unless the EIEP's client system contains a record of the subject individual's SSN.
+A properly configured Permission Module also enforces referential integrity and prevents unauthorized random browsing of PII.